acmei/Guide-for-Transplants/neighborhood_guide.md

 _Street addresses: sometimes no directional & sometimes S._

 It is right next to Pioneer Square, and there is not a super clear line of deliniation between the two neighborhoods, so a lot of the commentary about Pioneer Square applies here.
-As the name implies, it is an eclectic neighborhood, and there is a lot of really delicious, fairly affordable places to eat, including a lot of chinese, vietnamese and korean restaurants.
+As the name implies, it is an eclectic neighborhood, and there is a lot of really delicious, fairly affordable places to eat, including chinese, vietnamese and korean restaurants.
 The further west (away from downtown) you go in the ID the more residential it becomes.
 Main grocery stores are asian markets (like Uwajimaya & Viet Wah).

 ### South Lake Union (SLU)